 West Central Middle School is located at 215 West South Street in Stronghurst, Illinois, and serves Grades 6, 7, and 8.
-Enrollment at the Middle School on our 2016-2017 Fall Housing Report was 174 students; of this, 98 are male and 76 are female.
-Sixth grade consists of 56 students; 7th grade consists of 60 students; and 8th grade consists of 58.
-All grades are currently divided into three sections.
-Twenty-two students have Individualized Education Plans (IEPs).
+Enrollment at the Middle School on our 2018-2019 Fall Housing Report was 152 students; of this, 75 are male and 77 are female.
+Sixth grade consists of 47 students; 7th grade consists of 37 students; and 8th grade consists of 68.
+Sixth and Eighth grades are currently divided into three sections while the Seventh grade is composed of two sections.
+Thirty-two students (21%) have Individualized Education Plans (IEPs).
+Ninety Three (61%) students qualify for free or reduced lunch.

-There are 33 total staff members at WCMS including: 14 full-time teachers, 3 shared district teachers, 2 special education teachers, 0.5 Title I teacher, 2 custodians, 3 kitchen staff, 2 secretaries, 4 paraprofessionals, 1 part-time psychologist, 1 part-time social worker, and 2 administrators.
+There are 30 total staff members at WCMS including: 15 full-time teachers, 2 shared district teachers, 2 special education teachers, a Title I teacher, 2 custodians, 3 kitchen staff, 2 secretaries, 3 paraprofessionals, 1 part-time psychologist, 1 part-time social worker, 1 administrator and a student support specialist.

 As part of the "middle school philosophy," students attend a daily advisory in which they are instructed on life skills.
 Grade level teachers have a designated Team time in which they address student needs through interventions and discuss cross-curricular plans.
 We are making efforts to create a professional learning community in the middle school by opening up conversations between teachers, analyzing data to improve instruction, and improving our use of interventions labs.
-The schedule consists of eight 42 minute periods per day with a 1.25 hour 5th hour in which students attend lunch, study hall/SSR (or participate in Choir and Band as well as intervention support labs).
+The schedule consists of eight 42 minute periods per day with a 1.25 hour 5th period in which students attend lunch.
+7th period consists of study hall/SSR, Choir and/or Band as well as intervention support.